oslegl/swi1-2017-even-git/oslegl.md

-Please change me .
+Changed.

-Your favorite fruit: ...
+Your favorite fruit: Apple

 Your favorite city: ...

 Your favorite vegetable: ...

-Your favorite color: ...
+Your favorite color: Black

 Your favorite icecream: ...